 One of Southern Italy’s most popular wine regions, Campania is a must on your list of travel destinations among Italy’s wine regions.
 The area is famous for its volcanic soil and the distinct wine that it creates.
 With ocean breezes and long summers, growers here cultivate delicious grapes with bright and fruity flavors.
 Plus, this Italian wine region is also home to Naples, known for being the modern birthplace of pizza — a perfect dish for pairing with native wines.

 Varietals: falerno, caprettone, tintore

 The quaint Central Italian wine region of Umbria is a smaller neighbor to Tuscany and ideal for those looking for a low-key adventure.
 Does your palate veer towards complex choices?
 Here, winemakers produce flavorful wines rich with full body and tannins.
-The region is home to the sagrantino variety, a red grape that produces a highly tannic and fruity wine.
+This Italian wine region is home to the sagrantino variety, a red grape that produces a highly tannic and fruity wine.